 - The presence of potassium and phosphorous enhances energy levels.

-Are There Any Side Effects of Drinking Coconut Water during Pregnancy?
+Are There Any Side-Effects of Drinking Coconut Water During Pregnancy?

-Precautions to Take While Drinking Coconut Water?
+Precautions to Take While Drinking Coconut Water

-It is always recommended to consume tender coconut water while the pregnancy period approaches the third trimester as the body requires essential nutrients in this period.
-Coconuts are best consumed once they are cut, as they are ripe with nutrients when they are fresh.
-It should be borne in mind that a ripe coconut can be harmful as it leads to constipation and has a tendency of increasing fat in the body.
+Women are encouraged to consume tender coconut water when the pregnancy approaches the third trimester as the body requires essential nutrients during this period.
+Coconuts are best consumed immediately after they are cut as they are ripe with nutrients then.
+However, it should be borne in mind that a ripe coconut can be harmful as it leads to constipation and can also increase a person’s body fat.

-Myths about Consuming Coconut Water during Pregnancy
+Myths About Consuming Coconut Water During Pregnancy

-- Coconut water is loaded with nutrients which fulfil the complete dietary requirements of a pregnant woman: This myth does not hold good, as a pregnant women needs to be nourished well with fruits, vegetables and other food groups for a healthy delivery.
+- Coconut water is loaded with nutrients which fulfil the complete dietary requirements of a pregnant woman: This myth does not hold good, as a pregnant woman needs to be nourished well with fruits, vegetables and other food groups for a healthy delivery.

 - The baby will grow thicker hair if a pregnant woman consumes coconut water every day: This statement has no scientific backing.

-- Coconut water makes the baby fairer: This myth is baseless as the baby’s colour is only based on the genetics and is not altered in any way by the consumption of any external substance.
+- Coconut water makes the baby fairer: This myth is baseless as the baby’s colour is only based on genetics and is not altered in any way by the consumption of any external substance.

-How Much Coconut Water Should You Drink while Pregnant?
+How Much Coconut Water Should You Drink While Pregnant?

 The quantity of coconut water to be consumed during pregnancy is debatable.
 The ideal consumption quantity should be limited to one glass per day.
-This quantity is ideal for a pregnant woman and can provide the essential daily nutrients.
+This quantity is ideal for a pregnant woman and can provide essential daily nutrients.
 It is best to avoid coconut water if you dislike the taste to prevent vomiting or any uneasy feeling.

 Why Does the Taste of Coconut Water Differ?